-Gravitational waves could be the key to unlocking other dimensions
+Third set of gravitational waves detected rippling past Earth

-Physicists are pretty comfortable with using a 4-dimensional model for the universe-- three spatial dimensions and one dimension of time-- on the macro-scale, but when it comes to understanding the universe on the tiniest of scales, the model has its limits.
-In fact, according to String Theory-- one of the more promising theories about the fundamental nature of the cosmos-- at least 10 dimensions are required to make the theory work.
+Physicists are pretty comfortable with using a four-dimensional model for the universe — three spatial dimensions and one dimension of time — on the macro-scale, but when it comes to understanding the universe on the tiniest of scales, the model has its limits.
+In fact, according to string theory, one of the more promising theories about the fundamental nature of the cosmos, at least 10 dimensions are required to make the theory work.

-It's one thing to imagine the existence of extra dimensions, though, and another thing for those dimensions to actually exist.
+But it's one thing to imagine the existence of extra dimensions, and another thing for those dimensions to actually exist.
 If hidden dimensions do exist in our universe, scientists have yet to discover them.
-But that could soon change, thanks to the recent detection of subtle ripples in the fabric of spacetime, also known as gravitational waves.
+That could soon change, thanks to the recent detection of subtle ripples in the fabric of spacetime, also known as gravitational waves.

+The Laser Interferometer Gravitational-Wave Observatory (LIGO) recently detected its third set of gravitational waves, which came from two massive black holes colliding about three billion light years from Earth, according to research published in the journal Physical Review Letters.
+The resulting single black hole has a mass about 49 times that of our sun.

-According to a new theory proposed by physicists Gustavo Lucena Gómez and David Andriot from the Max Planck Institute for Gravitational Physics in Germany, the signatures of extra dimensions might be observable in the ways that gravitational waves undulate through the universe.
+According to a theory proposed by physicists Gustavo Lucena Gómez and David Andriot from the Max Planck Institute for Gravitational Physics in Germany, the signatures of extra dimensions might be observable in the ways that gravitational waves undulate through the universe.

-“If there are extra dimensions in the universe, then gravitational waves can walk along any dimension, even the extra dimensions,” explained Gómez, to New Scientist.
+“If there are extra dimensions in the universe, then gravitational waves can walk along any dimension, even the extra dimensions,” explained Gómez to New Scientist.

 In other words, just as waves of gravity can travel through the four known dimensions of space and time, so too should they be capable of traveling through any extra dimensions.
 If we follow the behavior of gravitational waves close enough, we might be able to "surf" them right into the other dimensions.

-Note: Editor's note: This story has been updated with new information since it was originally published in May 2017.